HTMLElements/smart-webcomponents/README.md

 ---

-> 💡 **Smart Web Components** help you build applications that look modern, feel responsive, and scale with your needs.
+> 💡 **Smart.UI Component Library** help you build applications that look modern, feel responsive, and scale with your needs.